 A local artist was commissioned to create a large, colorful painting that greets all visitors checking in.

-On the second floor, a modern open kitchen welcomes guests to cook their own meals, reheat leftovers taken from the last restaurant they visited, or take part in one of the hostel's free community cooking events.
+On the second floor, a modern open kitchen welcomes guests to cook their meals, reheat leftovers taken from the last restaurant they visited, or participate in one of the hostel's free community cooking events.

 NOLA is known for food, so it's the ideal space to hang out and meet some of the hostel's international guests.